cfw-guide/cemu.cfw.guide/_pages/en_US/troubleshooting.md

 - Cause #1

 Open `Task Manager` on Windows -> Click the `(^) More Details` button if necessary -> Navigate to the `Details` tab.
 Please make sure Cemu.exe is not available in your process list before trying to run Cemu again - that it is otherwise fully closed.
-There is an issue recently where Cemu.exe can get stuck in the background which will cause issues for saving your games, running games, loading your shaderCache, and other problems.
+There is an issue recently where Cemu.exe can get stuck in the background which will cause issues for saving your games, running games, loading your shaderCache, and a wider assortment of other complications.

 - Cause #2